D-Robotics/rdk_doc_en/docs/toolchain_development/expert/user_guide.md

 `RuntimeError: Unknown builtin op: horizon::bpu_scale_quantization`

 Solution: Please check if you have imported horizon_plugin_pytorch before using `torch.jit.load`.
-Otherwise, the corresponding horizon operator cannot be found during loading.
+Otherwise, the corresponding D-Robotics operator cannot be found during loading.
 It is recommended to use [**horizon.jit.save/load**](../api_reference/apis/save_load) to save and load pt files to avoid such errors.
 In addition, when saving pt using `horizon.jit.save`, the version number of horizon_plugin_pytorch will also be saved, and `horizon.jit.load` will check if the current horizon_plugin_pytorch version is compatible with the saved pt.
 If not, a corresponding warning will be output.

 ## Common Misunderstandings